 This is why.

-We teamed up with a group from our hostel room to get a longtail boat from Krabi pier round to Railay, which is only accessible by boat.
+We teamed up with a group from our hostel dorm to get a longtail boat from Krabi pier round to Railay, which is only accessible by boat.
 Our driver demanded 150 baht each, and we all indignantly insisted that it was supposed to be cheaper; that’s why we had got together for the boat!
 But unlike most haggling attempts, the driver wasn’t budging at all.
 He, equally indignant, wouldn’t back down until we all sighed and just paid it.

 The longtail boats conjure up such a peaceful image, but let me tell you – they are LOUD AS HELL.
 It was a fun journey across the water though, and we arrived on the other side of the peninsula to the main beaches (by which I mean a five minute walk!).

 We soaked it in for a while, amazed by how quiet it was and sure that this isn’t normal.
+It was so incredibly peaceful, and one of the most beautiful places we had seen.

 Even the walk itself was cool.
-Overhanging cliffs shadow the caves below, trees lining it and crawling around it like something out of a movie.
+Overhanging cliffs shadow the caves below; trees lining it and crawling around it like something out of a movie.
 Within five minutes (I thought it would be further than that!) we had made it to the other side.

 To the most beautiful beach in the entire fricking world.